 Foods High in Vitamin A

-Many foods high in vitamin A provide the recommended daily allowance (RDA) for this essential vitamin.
+Many foods are good sources of vitamin A. Eating the following foods can provide the recommended daily allowance (RDA) for this essential vitamin.

 Animal Food Sources